 But maybe you’re still hesitant, and maybe one of the reasons you still don’t want to rent a scooter is because you’re worried about what other people will think.
 “Will they judge me?”
 So many of us have hidden or invisible disabilities that aren’t obvious just by looking at us.
 “Will they think I’m just lazy?
 Will people be mean to me?”
 You know, it’s human nature to feel insecure about these things, but you need to put it in perspective.
 Firstly, of course, you shouldn’t worry about what other people think, especially people who are strangers.
 You have to think long and hard about what’s more important to you: living your best life at Disney World to the fullest degree possible, or worrying about what some person you’ll never see again might be thinking.
 Secondly, scooters are everywhere at Disney World.
 You won’t stick out using one, not at all.
 And lastly, always remember this if you start to feel self-conscious: other people at Disney are not as interested in you as you think they are.
 They’re much too busy.
 They’re ultra-focused on getting a Seven Dwarfs Mine Train FastPass or getting in line to meet the stepsisters, making family memories and enjoying themselves.
 You should be doing the same.

 Will people be mean or rude to you?
 There are some unkind people in this world, unfortunately, so it’s possible someone might.
 But in my experience this is the rarity, not the norm.
 Cast members are extraordinarily kind when you’re using a scooter.
 I mean, they’re always so helpful and friendly, but when I’m doing poorly enough to need a scooter, I really notice how they go that extra mile to make me feel welcome and comfortable.
-As for other visitors at the Parks, remember, what I said: most of them do not care whether you’re on a scooter or a pogo stick.
+As for other visitors at the Parks, remember what I said: most of them do not care whether you’re on a scooter or a pogo stick.
 They’re too busy planning and executing their vacation.
 Then, some people will be friendly, some will be on scooters themselves, and yes, I won’t tell a lie: there’s a percentage of people out there who “hate scooters.”
 There’s also a percentage of people out there that hate strollers, parades, dessert parties, ‘Ohana, and anything Frozen.
 What can I say?
 There’s no accounting for taste. 🙂

 The biggest complaint you’ll see about people in scooters is that they run into (or “plow into,” “run over,” “crash into”) people walking.
 I’m sure it happens sometimes, accidentally.
 The problem is on both sides.
 One, scooters don’t stop on a dime.
 If you stop pressing the forward button, there’s a little hitch before you stop moving.
 So a person using a scooter might not notice an obstacle coming to be able to stop in time from bumping into someone.
 At the same time, people like to dart in front of scooters, either because they’re focused on their own journey and they’re darting in front of everyone, or because they don’t want to get stuck behind a scooter so they try to get ahead.
+I’ll warn you, the latter happens a lot.
 Or — and we all love this one, riding or walking — they stop dead in their tracks in front of you, with no warning.
-Once in Magic Kingdom, I was trying to cross Main Street, which was as busy as it ever was (in other words, wall to wall people).
+Once, in Magic Kingdom, just after the parade, I was trying to cross Main Street, which was as busy as it ever was (in other words, wall to wall people).
 I had the scooter on the lowest setting and was creeping along carefully when the woman who’d been walking in front of me a moment ago stopped dead in her tracks.
 I bumped her backpack slightly with my scooter’s basket, and she whirled on me like I’d run over her with a semi.
 She screeched, “Watch where you’re going!”
 I said, “Right back atcha!” and we both went on our way.
 What can you do?
 But really, most of the time, a simple “excuse me” works wonders.
 Be careful and be kind, and most people will return the favor.
 We’re all there to enjoy the magic, after all.

 Having said that, if you’re going to use a scooter at Disney World, you should take the time to learn how to use one before hitting the Parks.
 It’s not difficult at all, but practice never hurts.
 Go to a Target or Walmart and use one there.
 Then, when you get to Disney, tool around your resort a little bit before heading straight for Magic Kingdom on the busiest day of the year.
 Go slowly — there’s a dial that lets you set your speed, and you don’t have to have it at full blast.